pscally1005/pscally1005.github.io/_posts/recipes/protein/2024-06-17-cinnamon-roll.markdown

 - The dough should be slightly sticky.
 Refrigerate for about 30 minutes to make handling easier

 - Put the dough on a piece of parchment paper, and flatten with your fingers into an even rectangle.
-Spread the <a href="apple-spread">No Sugar Added Apple Spread</a> filling on top.
+Spread the <a href="/recipes/apple-spread">No Sugar Added Apple Spread</a> filling on top.
 Date paste or unsweetened applesauce should also work
 - <center><img src="/assets/Food/Breakfast/Cinnamon Roll/cinnamon-roll-4.jpg" alt="" class="instruction-image"></center>

 - Roll the dough into 1 long cinnamon roll (left to right when in the position in the photo above), using a butter knife to help peel the dough off the parchment.
 Cut with a knife or dental floss into 4 pieces